RachelNelson1/buy-digital-technology-for-childrens-social-care/content/principle-5.md

 Systems should allow:

 * local authorities to see how much direct work with children is taking place and enable oversight of child centred activities including outcomes, ambitions and strengths
-* for details to be captured that reflect each individual child - for example ways to describe gender, beliefs and interests
+* for details to be captured that reflect each individual child - for example, ways to describe gender, beliefs and interests
 * social workers to upload a range of media and file sizes
 * for the development of features and functionality which allow children and young people to directly interact with the system
 * for the development of features that support interoperability between a range of tools social workers may want to employ to engage children and young people to communicate and captures their voice in ways which support their personal choices, age, context and abilities

 Children and young people should be directly involved in measuring the effectiveness of the system, by using outcome and impact measures created as part of the selection and evaluation process.

-##Available guidance
+## Available guidance

 (needs adding)

-##Good practice
+## Good practice

 During procurement, the following must be demonstrated: